AmGthrow/cmsc-134-mp3/README.md

 ### Fix

-Th CSRF attack can be circumvented by adding a CSRF token.
+This CSRF attack can be circumvented by adding a CSRF token.
 The third-party package [Flask-WTF](https://flask-wtf.readthedocs.io/en/0.15.x/csrf/) lets us protect the entire Flask app using CSRF tokens like so:

 ```python
 ...
 from flask_wtf.csrf import CSRFProtect

  ...
 app = Flask(__name__)
 app.config["SECRET_KEY"] = secrets.token_hex()